LoganChoate/3D-Star-Map/ROADMAP.md

   - Hardened WebGL initialization and post-processing fallbacks to avoid blank renders on browsers that reuse canvas contexts.
   - Converted legacy data scripts into ES modules and updated imports to ensure stars and constellations load reliably in the standalone build.
   - Refined distance/size filtering defaults, clamped star scale metadata, and improved selection highlights so the full dataset renders immediately with clearer picking cues.
-  - Added accessibility metadata to filter controls and improved logging around dataset preparation to aid future diagnostics.
+  - Set initial camera home position to (0, 20, 100) so the starfield is visible on launch, and restricted spectral filters to spectral-class toggles to prevent empty results.
   - **Enhanced Narration:** The tour now automatically narrates details for named stars, including karaoke-style text highlighting, and pauses after narration before continuing.

 - **Travel/Route Planning Mode:**